RoboKiwi/RoboKiwi.com/content/wiki/windows/uninstall-adobe.md

 Applications such as Adobe XD (formerly Spark) are installed as Store / Windows / AppX apps.

-Open up an elevated Powershell and you can check using `Get-AppxPackage -AllUsers Adobe.*`:
+Open up an elevated PowerShell and you can check using `Get-AppxPackage -AllUsers Adobe.*`:

 ```
 PS C:\users\david\Downloads> Get-AppxPackage -AllUsers Adobe.*